-- · a list of all the medications you are currently taking - an inhaler for asthma or a spray for angina (if you have been prescribed either of these)
+- a list of all the medications you are currently taking - an inhaler for asthma or a spray for angina (if you have been prescribed either of these) - if you suffer with dysphagia (difficulty swallowing), some of the food or drink that usually gets stuck in your oesophagus - if you have any food allergies or specific dietary requirements, an allergen-free biscuit (for example, a gluten-free biscuit)

-Who will perform the test?
+Who will perform the tests?

-The test will be performed by a specialist healthcare professional (a gastrointestinal (GI) physiologist or a clinical scientist).
+The tests will be performed by a specialist healthcare professional (a gastrointestinal (GI) physiologist or a clinical scientist).

-What will happen before the test?
+What will happen before the tests?

-When you come into hospital for your test, we will first ask you some questions about the symptoms you have been experiencing.
-We will then explain the test to you and answer any questions you may have.
-If you are happy to proceed with the test, we will ask you to sign a consent form.
+When you come into hospital for your tests, we will first ask you some questions about the symptoms you have been experiencing.
+We will then explain the tests to you and answer any questions you may have.
+If you are happy to proceed with the tests, we will ask you to sign a consent form.

-What will happen during the test?
+What will happen during the tests?

-We will begin the test in a treatment room in our GI physiology department.
+We will perform both tests in a treatment room in our GI physiology department.